KarenGoncalves/Amaryllidaceae_database/README.md

 - `rsync -r user@server.ca:/home/user/folder1/ folder1`
 	- This command will copy the contents of /home/user/folder1/ from the server.ca to our local computer in folder1

+### `nano`
-`nano`: software to edit text in the server.
+Software to edit text in the server.
 Used alone will open an empty file.
 When you try to close the file (Ctrl + x) will ask if you want to save it and ask for a name for the path where to save it.
 - `nano file1`
 	- Will open file1 for edition.
 If file1 does not exist, will create it.
 - `nano *`